DMcloud022/ccc_dashboard/COLUMN_VALIDATION_GUIDE.md

 If you continue to experience issues:
 1. Check the data preview to see what columns are actually loaded
-2. Verify your data has the minimum required column (Date of Complaint)
+2. Verify your data has the minimum required column (Date Received)
 3. Ensure date values are in a recognizable format
 4. Check for typos in column names